hornet2319/DragListView/README.md

     -keep class com.woxthebox.draglistview.** { *; }

 ## License

-If you feel like it then drop me a mail at woxthebox@gmail.com and tell me what app you have included this lib in.
-It is always fun to hear!

     Copyright 2014 Magnus Woxblom

     Licensed under the Apache License, Version 2.0 (the "License");